ray-project/ray/doc/source/cluster/kubernetes/user-guides/rayservice-high-availability.md

 (kuberay-rayservice-ha)=
-# RayService high-availability
+# RayService high availability

-[RayService](kuberay-rayservice) provides high-availability so that the service can still serve requests when the Ray head Pod fails.
+[RayService](kuberay-rayservice) provides high availability so that the service can still serve requests when the Ray head Pod fails.

 ## Prerequisites